Protokklisi: History

+The village was founded in the second half of 18th century by Bulgarian settlers from Chirpan.

 The name of the village during the Ottoman rule was Bashklise (Başkilise in Turkish, Башклисе Bašklise in Bulgarian).
 In 1830, it had 100 Bulgarian families, in 1878 and 1912 the village had 105 Bulgarian families.
 According to professor Lyubomir Miletich, the 1912 population contained 100 Bulgarian families.

 After a brief period of Bulgarian rule between 1913 and 1919, it became part of Greece.
 As a result its Bulgarian population was exchanged with Greek refugees, mainly from today's Turkey.